openmost/ProfileGravatar/docs/index.md

 Don't forget to adapt `user.name@mail.com' with your own data

+(You can also use the request parameter `&gravatar_hash=XXXXXXXXX` to send hash directly from HTTP request).

 ### 3 - Enjoy user profil picture un the UserID report or Visit Summary profile